martin-p-bauer/2018_JWP/Part2_ToC.md

 [Retrieving_Semantic_Information.md](part2/Retrieving_Semantic_Information.md)

-# Analytics and Reasoning using Semantic Information [Martin Serrano]
+# Analytics and Reasoning using Semantic Information [Amelie Gyrard, Laura Daniele]
 How to do analytics and reasoning using semantic information.

 [Analytics+Reasoning.md](part2/Analytics+Reasoning.md)